Trade Facilitation Agreement: 2000s

 It was not until 2001 at the Doha Ministerial that renewed efforts on the Trade Facilitation Negotiations began.
 The ‘Colorado Group’ was still attempting to increase their membership whilst their opposition were not inactive either.
-The DohaMinisterial was somewhat successful as it brought the two sides closer to negotiation.
+The Doha Ministerial was somewhat successful as it brought the two sides closer to negotiation.
 However, the negotiation process was yet to begin.
 The 2003 Cancún Ministerial in September emphasised that negotiations still remained elusive.

 The Ministerial in Hong Kong 2005 represented the first concrete point of reference for Trade Facilitation talks.
 The writing had already been set in stone in Geneva and simply had to be confirmed at the Hong Kong Ministerial.
 There were however still concerns surrounding the Hong Kong Ministerial.
 Those who were in favour of a timely resolution of Negotiations were concerned that an absence of real drafting would continue to delay processes.
 The developing and least-developed nations were still concerned about implementation processes.
 There was a lack of empirical evidence pointing to technical assistance and S&D, rather it was very general.
 In general, the impact of the Hong Kong Ministerial varied depending on who you asked.
 It was a landmark point in terms of inciting negotiation, but still little progress was made.

 Subsequent action from the Hong Kong Ministerial did in fact not develop at speeds anticipated.
 It was not until December 2009, that the "Draft Consolidated Negotiation Text’ was circulated.
 This draft consisted of approximately 1700 square brackets, highlighting the main conflicting opinions.
 These brackets eventually expanded to approximately 2200 until it eventually started to come down.
 The chairman decided to appoint several organisers to try and reduce the amount of brackets.
 Eventually there were more than 14 facilitator groups working parallel on the issues and Negotiations.